Editor’s Note: This blog post was originally published in 2020 and has been recently updated to reflect the most current industry news.

 Expect a solid future for telemedicine kiosks

 Telemedicine healthcare kiosks can also provide convenience to places with immune-compromised or elderly individuals like group homes and assisted living care facilities.
-These telehealth kiosks can provide on-site care easily and efficiently, reducing the need to risk exposure at a clinic or make travel arrangements for seniors to visit the doctor.
+These telehealth kiosks provide on-site care easily and efficiently, reducing the need to risk exposure at a clinic or make travel arrangements for seniors to visit the doctor.